sfeakes/unifi-motion/README.md

 `{"idx":105,"nvalue":1,"svalue":""}`
 So in domoticz, just create a virtual motion censor, one for each camera, get the IDX and use that in the configuration.

 All other home automation hubs should be similar, and all have MQTT plug-ins / add-ons, but your on your own as to the exact configuration.

+## License

+See the [LICENSE](LICENSE.md) file for license rights and limitations (MIT).